BIM2SIM/bim2sim/README.md

 [![coverage (W/O Plugins)](https://bim2sim.github.io/bim2sim/development/coverage/badge.svg)](https://bim2sim.github.io/bim2sim/development/coverage)
 [![License: LGPL v3](https://img.shields.io/badge/License-LGPL_v3-blue.svg)](https://www.gnu.org/licenses/lgpl-3.0)

 bim2sim is a library to create simulation models for different purposes based on BIM models in the IFC format.
-The project is based on a base code that provides the possiblity to map the IFC data into a uniform meta strucuture.
+The project is based on a base code that provides the possibility to map the IFC data into a uniform meta structure.
 This structure can then be used to create simulation models for different purposes which is done by plugins.
-The corresponding project BIM2SIM (see founding section below) adressed the following four domains:
+The corresponding project BIM2SIM (see founding section below) addressed the following four domains:

 * Building Performance Simulation (BPS)
 * Heating, Ventilation, Air Conditioning (HVAC)